2ndSightLab/ai-tracker/mistake-tracker.md

 Another thing I'm doing before making a critical change is telling the agent to backup any files it changes before it does it to a specific folder.
 That way I can tell it to put those files back if something is messed up.
 I had a backer-upper service but finding mosty the models get it right and for some projects I don't care enough about backups and they won't break everything and are simpler.
 But for core projects changes can break everything so being more careful.

 I also have been asking the model to tell me what files do a certain thing before asking for a change.
 Seems to help keep it focused in the right part of the code.

+Error handling is very important.
+Everything is logged in a certain format.

+Also very important to make sure you have a way to visualize internals to make sure the guts of the app are doing what you think like draining queues properly, etc.

 # 2026-08-23 wee hours of AM